TechguyToby/First-Assignment/read.md

 I had the perception that Github was a social media platform for programmers and tech-inclined individuals alike.
 The truth is, Github is all of the aforementioned and more.
 It is an online, cloud-based software development platform used by tech professionals to collaborate on software projects, store software data, and keep track of changes made in real time.
 GitHub can be used as a social site by developers to connect, as well as a free platform for developers to showcase their skills and talents.

 ## Why GitHub?
-The reasons GitHub users choose it are many, but the major reasons are: its large and growing user base gives developers insights and exposure; it allows real-time change effects; it connects developers of varying backgrounds beyond borders, and it enhances collaboration.
+The reasons GitHub users choose it are many, but the major reasons are:
+* its large and growing user base gives developers insights and exposure
+* it allows real-time change effects
+* it connects developers of varying backgrounds beyond borders
+*  it enhances collaboration

 ## Git vs GitHub